 If you’re travelling the Southern State route, New Orleans is a must-stop destination.
-Located on the banks of the Mississippi River in the Deep South, you could travel here along the Southern Route, or squeeze in New Orleans as a stopover on a longer trip in the US, as I did.
+Located on the banks of the Mississippi River in the Deep South, you could get here along the Southern Route, or squeeze in New Orleans as a stopover on a more extended trip in the US, as I did.

 For me, this destination was all about the food.
 Whether you enjoy sweet or savoury flavours, there’s something for all tastes and when you combine that with its reputation as the birthplace of jazz, Creole vibes and the friendly locals – you’ve encountered a unique destination in the USA.

-I spent 3 days in New Orleans during October when the weather is usually perfect; hot days and warms nights, with little rain.
+I spent three days in New Orleans during October when the weather is usually perfect; hot days and warms nights, with little rain.
 There are plenty of things to explore in New Orleans so you could easily spend a week here.
-Most people listen to some jazz, visit the Mississippi River, the beautiful cemeteries, discover the city’s haunted past, and visit the old colonial plantations houses to discover the history of the families, houses and the sad world of slavery which thrived in the USA.
+Most people listen to some jazz, visit the Mississippi River, the beautiful cemeteries, discover the city’s haunted past, and visit the old colonial plantations houses to learn the history of the families, homes and the sad world of slavery which thrived in the USA.
 You could also check out the nearby swampland and even do a spot of crawfishing!

 All these local and guided tours can be booked in advance by us if you’re on a tight schedule, or subject to availability if you want to book locally in the city.

 We arrived in the evening and headed straight to the famous Bourbon Street in the heart the old French Quarter.
 Named for the French, Bourbon Street has a rich Creole history, known for its debauchery including drinking, gambling and prostitution – a lot of this is still visible today.